default-username-was-already-taken/tf2patcher/README.md

 ## How to use

-1. Download the latest release;
+1. Download the latest release [here](https://github.com/default-username-was-already-taken/tf2patcher/releases/latest);

 2. Run tf2patcher.exe and launch TF2 (or do it in reverse, the order does not matter);